luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 - See full guide file for optional lines like `macAddress=` or in depth explanation of other options
 - Save and close the file

 ### VERY IMPORTANT !!!
-I have seen several posts that made typos in config, if the tutorial "doesn't work" please make sure you check wslconfig and use COPY PASTE !!!
+I have seen several posts that made typos in config, if the tutorial "doesn't work" please make sure you check `.wslconfig` and use COPY PASTE !!!

 # WSL distro first run